monzool/A-Search-for-BASH-Scripting-Alternatives/Take2/Take2.md

 ---

 <h1 style="color:DodgerBlue;">
-A second search for a bash script alternatives
+A second search for bash scripting alternatives
 </h1>

 SHELL SCRIPTING IS something most programmers will encounter often - especially if doing dev-ops, automation and general Linux work.
 Unfortunately we are mostly stuck with bash.
 There surely must be better alternatives...